martin-ockajak/automorph/docs/rest-rpc/README.md

 ### Why call it REST-RPC though it has little in common with REST concepts ?

-To illustrate that it provides remote API authors with a solution of equivalent capability to typical REST API protocols by employing RPC principles.
+To illustrate that it provides remote API authors with a solution of equivalent capability to typical REST API protocols but does so by openly embracing RPC principles.

 ### Can it be used in practice without a specific REST-RPC library ?